-In this post, you’ll learn how to maximise the value of your content with a new approach to management and content modeling.
+In this post, you’ll learn how to maximize the value of your content with a new approach to management and content modeling.
 In the second post of this two-part series, I’ll help you expand your opportunities to curate content experiences across channels and optimize omnichannel user experience using the best tools on the market.

 To maximize the value of your content, you’ll need to rethink your approach to content and work in cross-functional teams.

 Monolithic CMSes and headless CMSes require different approaches to content management because they’re designed for very different end products.
 Monolithic CMSes—those traditional systems with front- and backends, such as WordPress—are designed for managing web pages and websites.
 Headless CMSes manage content across many digital channels, everything from websites to mobile applications to voice-control applications.
 Thanks to the decoupled nature of headless CMSes, you can ensure a coherent content experience across multiple channels.

 Cross-functional teams help you take advantage of your headless CMS.
 By gathering everyone involved in creating digital experiences — from UX designers to editors to product owners — a system that works for everyone can be designed from the start.

 Now that you are designing content for multiple channels, it’s important to structure that content into a content model that can be used repetitively across all channels.
 Creating a content model is an instrumental but often neglected UX design phase.
 It’s often left for developers to do because it resembles database design and is technically easy for them.
 But databases are used by an application, and computers don’t mind abstraction the way humans might.
 Therefore, structuring content is a bit more challenging than database design.

 A successful content model is:

 One approach to the content modeling process is to take an existing piece of content and divide it into smaller, reusable pieces.
 You can then abstract these pieces for reuse.
 Once the content pieces are divided and abstracted, they’re referred to as structured content.
 This can be done by developers or, with Contentful, by non-technical team members.